Only One Way to Achieve Patience

 Oh boy.
 Looking back, the last quarter century hasn't been hell on earth by any stretch, but its sure been full of its share of problems.
 As of this writing, I've got one that's forcing me to wait... and wait... and wait for an answer.
 I feel shamed when I go through a study about Abraham and how long he waited and waited for God to fulfill a direct promise, because I can't imagine waiting any longer than I already have.
 The only reason I continue to do so is because of the patience and wisdom I've built up having passed through earlier problems and trials, the outcomes of which inform me to keep waiting.

 What's the moral here?
 Be careful what you pray for?
 Hmmm... maybe... but I think I prefer the lesson in today's verse, that patience (trusting God's way and waiting on His promise) is better than pride (my idea of the best way).
-To me, it's really eye-opening to think of those two concepts - patience and pride - as the opposites of each other.
+To me, it's really eye-opening to think of those two concepts - patience and pride - as opposites.
 But that’s exactly how this verse sets them up.
 It suggests patience is akin to humility, and pride the brother of instant gratification.
 And I guess that makes sense.
 But why is patience better?
 Especially in this day and age when so much is there for the taking?
 When the respected thing to do is reach out and go for it?
 What had my pastor so convinced that doing the opposite was the most important lesson to send young men out into the world?

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing (James 1:2-4).